 Matt King’s family has lived in Hawaii for generations.
 He and his numerous cousins own 25,000 acres of undeveloped land on Kauai held in trust, which ends seven years hence.
 It makes sense to most to just sell the land, speculation of which has featured prominently in island gossip – after all, to whom they sell could literally change the face of Kauai.

 Matt (George Clooney) is a humble enough guy, choosing to live on his attorney’s salary rather than on the wealth that comes with being a land owner.
 However, his perfect Hawaiian life is a ruse.
-His rocky marriage is surviving only because of his wife’s coma.
+His rocky marriage is 2011_the_descendants_006surviving only because of his wife’s coma.
 His 17 year old daughter Alex (Shailene Woodley) has been sent off to boarding school due to bad behavior but she returns as her mother is declared brain dead to reveal the nature of the fight she’d had with her mother.
 It’s all a lot more than Matt feels he can handle, especially now that he’s effectively a single parent.

 It’s a satisfying movie about the messiness of life, beautifully filmed on location around Hawaii.